RyleeSnow/how_to_use_docker_for_beginners/README.md

 $ docker run hello-world
 ```

-If the docker is working well, you shall see some outputs like
+If the docker is working well, you shall see some outputs like:

 _"Hello from Docker!
 This message shows that your installation appears to be working correctly."_

-## Install docker
+## Install Docker
-Instead, if the docker hasn't been installed or the version is not for you, you can install docker.
+Instead, if the docker hasn't been installed or the version doesn't match, you can install docker by yourself.

 [reference: https://docs.docker.com/engine/install/ubuntu/]

 - Remove the old version